There is an immense number of ways in which the Celtic knot design can be used.

 PIN ME

-I just recently included this on my main Celtic symbols article, and I just had to also speak about it here.
+I just recently included this in my main Celtic symbols article, and I just had to also speak about it here.

 A basic Dara Knot – The Celtic Symbol for Strength